-"There are SIGNIFICANT differences between the two bills so it is important for Soldiers to understand the specifics."
+"There are SIGNIFICANT differences between the Post 9/11 and Montgomery-SR so it is important for Soldiers to understand the specifics."

-The Forever GI Bill includes the guarantees of the Post 9/11 GI Bill plus:
+The new revisions to the Post 9/11 GI Bill include:

-- Removed time restrictions - Full benefits to Purple Heart recipients - Increased money for those pursuing a science, technology, engineering and mathematics (STEM) degree - Broadened benefits eligibility for reserve component Soldiers - Added protections for survivor Family members
+- Removal of the 15-year delimiting date - Full benefits to Purple Heart recipients - Increased money for those pursuing a science, technology, engineering and mathematics (STEM) degree - Broadened benefits eligibility for reserve component Soldiers - Added protections for survivor Family members

-National Guard members called to active duty under Sections 12304(a) - when a governor requests federal assistance in responding to a major disaster or emergency - or 12304(b) - when the DoD mobilizes reserve components in support of a combatant command - are eligible for both the Forever GI Bill and the Montgomery GI Bill.
+National Guard members called to active duty - when a governor requests federal assistance in response to a major disaster or emergency, when the DoD mobilizes reserve components in support of a combatant command or, in some instances, when Soldiers serve full time on a Title 10 or Title 32 - may be eligible for Post 9/11 GI Bill.

-There are significant differences between the two bills so it is important for Soldiers to understand the specifics.
+There are significant differences between the Post 9/11 and MGIB-SR, so it is important for Soldiers to understand the specifics when determining which to use.